 Converse County Conservation District provides financial assistance, through cost-share payments to landowners, to apply soil and water conservation or community enhancement practices.
 By “sharing the costs” with CCCD, Converse County residents can undertake projects they could not afford to do on their own.
-If you have an area of interest, please contact the District to figure out cost-share options.
+If you have an area of interest, please contact the District to discuss cost-share options.

 Solar Pumping Plant Conversion